andreatitolo/CV/README.md

-# CV
-A repo for a personal cv using {datadrivencv}
+A repo for a creating and mantaining a cv using {[datadrivencv](https://github.com/nstrayer/datadrivencv)} package by Nick Strayer.